moshinhoabadi/Causal-Inference-Project/README.md

 ## The files

-There are some main files on this repository:
+These are the code files we used:
+- 'EDA.ipynb': We used this notebook for understanding the dataset before starting to work on the project.
-- `dataset_creation.ipynb`: is used to create the required files from the raw dataset.
+- `dataset_creation.ipynb`: We used this notebook for creating the required files from the raw dataset.
-- `ATE_computations.py`: is used to compute ATE values using several algorithms in several conditions.
+- `ATE_computations.py`:  We used this code for computing the ATE using several algorithms in several conditions.
-- `main_analysis.ipynb`: is used to visualize the results of the ATE values.
+- `main_analysis.ipynb`: We used this notebook for visualizing the results.

-note: the main database file from the kaggle is not found on this repository because its too heavy. you can download it and add to the data directory to run the repository by yourself.
+note: the main database file is not found on this repository because its too heavy. you can download from Kaggle and add to the data directory to run the repository by yourself.